Lakshya1003/Lakshya1003/readme.md

 # 💫 About Me:
-🔭 I’m currently working on Present sir project<br>👯 I’m looking to collaborate on App development<br>🤝 I’m looking for help with open source community<br>🌱 I’m currently learning App Development<br>💬 Ask me about What not to do for distractions <br>⚡ Fun fact I'm doing this for my side hustle
+🔭 I’m currently working on Project MANTHAN <br>👯 I’m looking to collaborate on DataBASE Dev<br>🤝 I’m looking for help with open source community<br>🌱 I’m currently learning LLM<br>💬 Ask me about What not to do for distractions <br>⚡ Fun fact I'm doing this for my side hustle

 ## 🌐 Socials: